Insights

 Crystal also addresses other laws that are not in writing, but still need to be included in the agreement.
 Further topics include: Indigenous laws in the resolution of disputes under coordination agreements; the identification of children and families who are part of the community according to Indigenous laws, and how this might be addressed in coordination agreements; the application of Indigenous laws to families when parents or families disagree with that application and how this can be addressed through coordination agreements; and how new CFCSA amendments will also be at issue when they come into force.

 The conference is chaired by Leah George-Wilson (Sisi-ya-ama) of Tsleil-Waututh Nation and Dr. Sarah Morales of Quw’utsun Tribes.
 Dr. Val Napolean of Saulteau First Nation will be the keynote speaker.
-It is designed for anyone involved in legal issues respecting Indigenous peoples, and to everyone interested in building constructive partnerships in Canada.
+It is designed for anyone involved in legal issues respecting Indigenous Peoples, and to everyone interested in building constructive partnerships in Canada.

 Exploring how Indigenous legal traditions and the common law can co-exist

-Organizers promise a “unique” conference as it will not discuss “Aboriginal Law,” i.e. Canadian laws and policy about Indigenous Peoples, but rather, the conference will examine, “Indigenous legal traditions in and of themselves” and evaluate attempts to “Indigenize” current legal practices.
+Organizers promise a “unique” conference as it will not discuss “Aboriginal law,” i.e. Canadian laws and policy about Indigenous Peoples, but rather, the conference will examine, “Indigenous legal traditions in and of themselves” and evaluate attempts to “Indigenize” current legal practices.

 Attendees will learn about: